cloudnativeessentials/dra-tutorial/README.md

               expression: |-
                 device.capacity["gpu.example.com"].memory == quantity("80Gi")
 ```
-This manifest creates ResourceClaim that requests for 1 device in the gpu.example.com DeviceClass that have 80Gi of capacity.
+This manifest creates ResourceClaim that requests for 1 device in the gpu.example.com DeviceClass that have 80Gi of capacity. <br>

-`alloctionMode` defines how devices are allocated, the options are `ExactCount` or `All` in which requests for all matching devices in the pool will be allocated
+`alloctionMode` defines how devices are allocated, the options are `ExactCount` or `All` in which requests for all matching devices in the pool will be allocated. <br>

-Create the ResourceClaim:
+Create the ResourceClaim: <br>

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/cloudnativeessentials/dra-tutorial/refs/heads/main/manifests/resourceclaim.yaml